 The Excel functions to hide and reveal columns are often used, making it simple to conceal and reveal them.
 However, there are occasions when you need to hide some columns that contain important information that you don’t want others to see.
-In this article will show you how to Hide Columns in Excel with Password.
+This article will show you how to Hide Columns in Excel with a Password.

-2 Handy Approaches to Hide Columns in Excel with Password
+Hide Columns in Excel with Password: 2 Handy Approaches

 Your worksheet’s columns holding data that you do not need to see or do not want to print can be hidden.
 These two techniques will show you how to use the Review tab and VBA Code to Hide Columns in Excel with a Password.
 Let’s suppose we have a sample data set.

-1. Utilizing Review Tab to Hide Columns in Excel with Password
+1. Utilizing the Review Tab to Hide Columns in Excel with a Password

 In this first method, you will learn how to hide columns in Excel with a password utilizing the Review tab.

 - Firstly, click on column D and then click Shift to select column E as well.

 - Thirdly, click on the Hide option to hide the D and E columns.

 - Now, you can see the D and E columns are hidden below.

 - Next, click on the Protect Sheet command.